Now, let’s dive into creating your very own podcast in OneCMS. Here’s a step-by-step guide:

 Saving Your Podcast

-Once you have filled out all of the fields that are necessary for your usage of the podcast, click the Update button to save all of the new data fields.
+Once you’ve filled out all the necessary fields for your podcast, click the Update button to save all the new data fields.

-Your fully-featured Podcast is now created and you are ready to begin adding audio episodes to it!
+Your new podcast is now created, and you’re all set to begin adding audio episodes to it.
+Happy podcasting!